0xDones/terraform-monorepo-example/README.md

         └── main.tf
 ```

-## `infra-live` organizaiton
+## Patterns

-Our `infra-live` folder will contain all our actual infrastructure, separated by environment.
-Considering an environment folder, you can organize it in several ways, for example:
+Let's cover some patterns to organize the `infra-live` folder, which will contain all the actual infrastructure, separated by environment.
+Considering an environment folder, you can organize it in several ways.

-### Folders by resources
+### By resource

 You can create individual folders for each resources in the cloud, so you would have something like this: